particle-iot/docs/src/content/reference/device-os/bluetooth-le.md

 If you have a keyboard and the other side has a display, you may be requested to prompt the user to enter the passkey via the `BlePairingEventType::PASSKEY_INPUT` event.
 After the passkey is entered, you call [`BLE.setPairingPasskey()`](/reference/device-os/api/bluetooth-le-ble/ble-class/#ble-setpairingpasskey-) to tell the other side what passkey was entered.

 Finally, you can use either pairing status messages or functions such as [`BLE.isPaired()`](/reference/device-os/api/bluetooth-le-ble/ble-class/#ble-ispaired-) to see if the pairing has been completed.

+### Bonding

+After pairing, some BLE peripheral devices use BLE bonding to securely store encryption credentials on the BLE central.
+This allows a secure persistent connection without having to reauthenticate each time.

+**BLE persistent bonding is not supported** on Gen 3 and Gen 4 Particle devices.

 ## Examples